LucaIllinik/RobloxMathQuizzDoor/README.md

 # RobloxMathQuizzDoor
-A script that can be used to generate Math Quizz games for Roblox
+A script that can be used to generate Math Quizz games for Roblox.